alexrobbins/parquet-thrift-cascalog/README.md

 * nil can only be passed to eq or notEq.
 * nil is eq to nil and notEq to everything else.
-* All other predicates drop rows with nil, since nil isn't comparable.
+* All other predicates drop rows with nil, since nil isn't `Comparable`.

 #### Strings

 Parquet represents strings as binary columns.
-When using a string as a filter value use the `string->binary` helper function to get the string into a comparable binary format.
+When using a string as a filter value use the `string->binary` helper function to get the string into a `Comparable` binary format.

 ```clojure
 (ns example.core